Getting Started

 Keep boundaries clean

-• One domain per module — resist the “misc” module
+- One domain per module, and resist the “misc” module